denali-design/denali-site/_docs/2/components/navbar.md

 {% endcapture %}
 {% include  code-snippet.html code=navbar_menu url='navbarMenu' height='220' %}

 <blockquote class="accessible">Users who do not or cannot use pointing devices can tab through links.
 These links should be in a logical tabbing order, but if they aren't use the <span class="chips has-bg-grey-100 is-red-500 is-mono">tabindex</span> attribute to allow you to define the order.
-Apply these to nav-icons and nav-links.</blockquote>
+Apply these to nav-items and nav-links.</blockquote>

 ***